New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan

 In the 435-seat House, Republicans need to pick up only four seats to win control, and both of New Hampshire's seats are likely to be up for grabs in November.

-Republican voters selected Leavitt, a former Trump White House press office official, to take on incumbent Democratic Representative Chris Pappas in a district that covers the eastern half of New Hampshire.
+In a district that covers the eastern half of New Hampshire, Republican voters selected Karoline Leavitt, a former Trump White House press office official who has parroted his false 2020 claims, to take on incumbent Democratic Representative Chris Pappas.

-In the other district, former Hillsborough County official Robert Burns narrowly led Keene Mayor George Hansel 32.5% to 30.0% in the contest to face Democratic Representative Ann McLane Kuster.
+In the other district, former Hillsborough County official Robert Burns defeated a more centrist candidate, Keene Mayor George Hansel, in the contest to face Democratic Representative Ann McLane Kuster, Edison projected.

 In Rhode Island, state Treasurer Seth Magaziner won the Democratic primary for an open House seat, while centrist Republican Allan Fung ran unopposed in his primary.